aspose-barcode/Aspose.BarCode-for-Java/README.md

 #Aspose.Barcode for Java Examples Repository

-This package contains Java Examples Projects for http://www.aspose.com/categories/java-components/aspose.barcode-for-java/default.aspx.
+This package contains Java Examples Projects for [Aspose.BarCode for Java]http://www.aspose.com/categories/java-components/aspose.barcode-for-java/default.aspx.

 ##How to use the Examples?